 It can be scary when you or your child experiences a tooth injury, like falling or being hit with an object.
 The good news is oftentimes, even teeth that have been knocked out can be saved!
-We are proud to be a top emergency dentist in Charlotte, NC, so please give us a call.
+We are proud to be a top emergency dentist Charlotte, NC, residents can trust.

 Types of traumatic tooth injuries